Cape Painting and Carpentry, Inc.

 Stove and counter Sink, counter, fridge, door to pantry

 Cathedral ceiling and skylights "The finished kitchen is a joy to cook in and simply to be in," says the owner.
 "Almost every woman who walks into it, and some men as well say they simply want to stay right there.
 Somehow it feels both cozy-comfortable and airy-spacious at the same time."
-The warm color of the walls and cabinets give the kitchen its cozy feeling, the high ceilings, windows on two sides, and skylights give it the light airy spaciousness as well as providing passive solar heat.
-Since the skylights open, they also provide passive cooling during the summer.
-The Kitchen stove hood fan vents open only with internal controls..
+The warm color of the walls and cabinets give the kitchen its cozy feeling, the high ceilings, windows on two sides, and skylights give it the light airy spaciousness.

 This kitchen was a true collaboration.
 The owners knew basically what they wanted -- we knew how to make it happen.